 Finally, while the screen is supposedly there to protect the candidate, I think more often than not, it protects the members of the committee.
 I think that if someone has prepared for years to audition for an orchestra, they should be able to see the faces of the people who hold their destiny in their hands.
 There ought to be maximum accountability on all sides.

 Having lived in the UK for most of the last 10 years now, I can confidently say that the system here is better and more humane.
 It achieves more consistently high results from the player pool, and makes better use of resources.
-While the details of how the system work varies from orchestra to orchestra, essentially the audition here is just the first step in the process.
+While the specifics of how the system work vary from orchestra to orchestra, essentially the audition here is just the first step in a process.
 The purpose of the audition is not to pick a winner of a high-paying job for life, but to identify those candidate who are capable of playing well enough to do the job in question.
 Successful candidates are then offered a “trial,” which may last anywhere from one gig to a few years.
 There may be more than one set of auditions for the job, and the trial process goes on until the orchestra, both players and conductor, are convinced they’ve found the right person for the job.

 It is in every way a fairer and saner system, for all its flaws.

 But don’t listen to me.
 I knew early on that the orchestra audition circuit was not for me, and I also understand that defenders of the current system often say that only those people who have succeeded in a national audition fully understand the benefits of the system.
 So don’t take it from me.

 I leave you instead with a quote from a fried of mine who retired as section principal from one of the world’s greatest orchestras about ten years ago:

 “It was the auditions that did me in,” he said, “I just couldn’t sit there anymore and break the hearts and destroy the dreams of so many people who played better than I did, when I knew the system wasn’t giving them a chance to show what they were really capable of.”